Amazon Music HD

 Tidal and Amazon offer a huge music catalog at a quality unmatched by the other top streaming services like Apple Music, Spotify, YouTube Music, or Pandora.
 Both of these high-quality services stream music at a high bitrate, and the higher the bitrate, the smoother and more natural sounding the music is said to be.

-Now that we know where they stand versus the rest of the competition, let's take a look at how these quality streamers stack up against each other in terms of specs, options, and price.
+Now that we know where they stand versus the rest of the competition let's look at how Amazon Music HD and Tidal HiFi stack up against each other in terms of specs, options, and price.

 Note that the Amazon Music plans are subsidized if you are a Prime member.
 Prime memberships run from $119 per year for a standard membership, though students, the elderly, and members of the military are offered lower rates.
 If you are not a Prime member, the prices of each of Amazon's music plans are closer to, if not the same, as Tidal's prices.